Dr. Music

+Background

+The group also inherited some members from the group Motherlode.

+Along with the group Everyday People, Dr. Music were one of the key acts for the GRT label.

 History

-In 1969, Doug Riley became the music director for the television show The Ray Stevens Show.
+In 1969, Doug Riley became the music director for The Ray Stevens Show.
 He was asked to put together a group of musicians to play for the 1969–1970 season of the show.
 Riley's 16-piece vocal and instrumental band became known as Dr. Music.
 When the show was cancelled in 1970, Dr. Music remained together to record and tour Western Canada.
 Riley became partners with producer Terry Brown to form the Toronto Sound Recording Studio where Dr. Music recorded from 1970 to 1971.

 At this point, Dr. Music joined forces with the Canadian duo Terry Black and Laurel Ward, which led to a more vocal-driven sound for the band.
 In 1972, GRT Record Company released the group's first recording entitled Dr. Music, which included the hits "Sun Goes By", "One More Mountain to Climb", and "Try a Little Harder".
 This album was produced by Riley and co-arranged by Riley and Steve Kennedy.
 Because of the number of singers in the band, this album had a gospel-rock feel, although it still fit within the jazz rock genre.